CP1404/Practicals/prac_03/README.md

 # Remarkably Important!

 - **DO NOT make a new project for each practical!**
-- **Create a new folder called `prac_03`** in your existing practicals project.
+- If you don't already have one, create a new folder called `prac_03` in your existing practicals project.
 - Keep using the same PyCharm project for all practicals.
-- Please don't use spaces in file or folder names as then they are invalid module names (important for importing in prac 6).
+- We don't use spaces in file or folder names as then they are invalid module names (important for importing in prac 6).

 If you correctly shared your practicals repository on GitHub, then you can **clone** your repo to continue your work on a new computer any time you need to.